glennblock/extensions/attachment.md

 # Attachment extension
 This extension outlines an extension which supports sending and receiving `collection+json` documents  containing file attachments.
 This approach uses a multipart/form-data request for sending attachments and annotated links in the response for surfacing attachments to be downloaded.

-*Note*: Each of the examples below is based on the existing CJ friends [example](http://amundsen.com/media-types/collection/examples/).
+Each of the examples below is based on the existing CJ friends [example](http://amundsen.com/media-types/collection/examples/).

 It is inspired by this [discussion](https://groups.google.com/forum/#!topic/collectionjson/pzdkNGx-aPE)